DNNCommunity/DNNDocs/content/developers/creating-modules/start-vs-project-with-templates/index.md

         *   Name: the name of your new module
         *   Location: a subfolder inside the DesktopModules folder of your DNN installation folder

+        >[!Tip]
-        Tip: Use your company name or a unique name as the subfolder name to avoid conflicts with other module creators in a production environment.
+        >Use your company name or a unique name as the subfolder name to avoid conflicts with other module creators in a production environment.

     5. Uncheck Create directory for solution.